Conversation with Nicodemus, 1-22

 None but Jesus was able to reveal to us a teaching so divine, so heavenly.

-“No one has ever gone into heaven except the one who came from heaven” – It might be objected that Elijah, Enoch (Gen 5:24), and others had gone into heaven.
-But the point is not the Jesus is denying that anyone is in heaven, but rather that no-one has ascended to heaven in order to bring down God’s message.
+“No one has ever gone into heaven except the one who came from heaven” – It might be objected that Elijah (2 Kings 2:11), Enoch (Gen 5:24), and others had gone into heaven.
+But the point is not that Jesus is denying that anyone is in heaven, but rather that no-one has ascended to heaven in order to bring down God’s message.
 Not even Moses himself, although Jewish tradition indeed held that he had ascended into heaven itself, in order to bring his teaching to them.
 But he only ascended the mountain, not into heaven.
 The prophets spoke and wrote by divine inspiration, not out of their own knowledge.
 See Jn 1:18.

 3:14 Just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, 3:15 so that everyone who believes in him may have eternal life.”